JonPSmith/MvcUsingBower/B4BCore/README.md

 ### 2. Delivery of files from Content Delivery Network (CDN), with fallback

 B4B can also handle the supply of JavaScript via a Content Delivery Network (CDN).
-*NOTE: At the moment I have not implemented CSS CDN support.
-The testing code is quite complex and I left it out for now.
-If someone wants to add then great.*

 You can define a CDN url, with fallback in the BowerBundles.json file using the following syntax

 ```json